IntersectMBO/cardano-updates/blog/2023-04-19-consensus.md

 On the support front we released Consensus 0.4, and we are working on improving our release process, to support the Cardano-wide efforts in this area.
 We also performed an analysis on the number of file descriptors that consensus use.
-This information can be used be the node operators to check if the number of file descriptors they want to support are enough.
+This information can be used by the node operators to check if the number of file descriptors they want to support are enough.